 - Please then wait until the service begins at 10.00am.

 - Once the service has started, your microphones will be muted remotely, to avoid interference from background noise.

 - If you cannot access the call until after 10.00am, don’t be afraid to keep trying but please remember that the service will have started.
 Try to remember that any background noise can be heard unless you have engaged the “mute” mode.

 The online (Zoom) and conference call phone service will be the same as the published service available to download from the Services page.

 If you are joining us via Zoom and you want the order of service in front of you without having to print it first, please follow these instructions to see it on your screen alongside Zoom.
 This should work for Windows 10 users.
 Users of other operating systems, iPads etc may need a different approach.

-Step 1 open the order of service on your computer or download it and use a pdf reader.
+Step 1: Open the order of service on your computer or download it and use a pdf reader.

 DO NOT ENTER FULL SCREEN (if you do, use the EXIT FULL SCREEN button or ESC to return to the smaller window)